paquettg/php-html-parser/README.md

 Loading Files
 ------------------

-You may also seamlessly load a file into the dom instead of a string, which is much more convinient and is how I except most developers will be loading the html.
+You may also seamlessly load a file into the dom instead of a string, which is much more convenient and is how I except most developers will be loading the html.
 The following example is taken from our test and uses the "big.html" file found there.

 ```php
 // Assuming you installed from Composer: